locationtech-labs/geopyspark/docs/tutorials/greyscale_ingest_example.rst

 Ingesting a Grayscale Image
 ****************************

-This example shows how to ingest a grayscale image and save the resultsr locally.
+This example shows how to ingest a grayscale image and save the results locally.

 The Code